Chassis/puppet-wp/docs/classes/command.md

 	wp::command { 'resource title':
-		location => # The location to run the command command  => # The WP-CLI command to run onlyif   => # A test command that checks the state of the target system and restricts when the exec can run.
+		location => # The location to run the command command  => # The WP-CLI command to run user     => # The user to run the command as. unless   => # A test command that checks the state of the target system and restricts when the command can run onlyif   => # A test command that checks the state of the target system and restricts when the exec can run.
 	}
 ```